abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Morphism mapping
 ---

 In orders, there can be just one morphism between given two objects, and so morphism-mapping component of functors between them is trivial.
-Given two objects from the input order, if there is a morphism between them we map that morphism to the morphism between their corresponding objects in the output order.
+Given two objects from the source order, if there is a morphism between them we map that morphism to the morphism between their corresponding objects in the target order.
 The fact that the monotonic function respects the order of the elements, ensures that the latter morphism exists.

 Functor laws
 ---

 It is not hard to prove that monotone maps obey the functor laws - monotone maps match all identity morphisms with one another because in orders identities are the only morphisms that go between a given object and itself.
 And they preserve composition for the same reason.

-Here is the full proof: One thing we know about monotonic maps is that they preserve the order of the elements, which means (in category-theoretic terms) that if a morphism with a signature **a ➞ b** in the input order exists, then the morphism **F(a) ➞ F(b)** in the output order would exist too.
+Here is the full proof: One thing we know about monotonic maps is that they preserve the order of the elements, which means (in category-theoretic terms) that if a morphism with a signature **a ➞ b** in the source order exists, then the morphism **F(a) ➞ F(b)** in the target order would exist too.
 Let's denote these two morphisms **f** and **F(f)**.

-Suppose that there exist another morphism **b ➞ c** in the input.
+Suppose that there exist another morphism **b ➞ c** in the source.
 Then by the same logic **F(b) ➞ F(c)** would exist as well.
 Let's denote these morphisms **g** and **F(g)**.

-If we compose the two morphisms in the output order, we get a morphism **F(g)•F(f) :: F(a) ➞ F(c)**.
+If we compose the two morphisms in the target order, we get a morphism **F(g)•F(f) :: F(a) ➞ F(c)**.

-And if we compose the two morphisms in the input order, we get a morphism **g•f :: a ➞ c**.
-And from it, we can get the corresponding morphism in the output category - **F(g•f) :: F(a) ➞ F(c)**.
+And if we compose the two morphisms in the source order, we get a morphism **g•f :: a ➞ c**.
+And from it, we can get the corresponding morphism in the target category - **F(g•f) :: F(a) ➞ F(c)**.

 But both morphisms **F(g•f)** and **F(g)•F(f)** have the same signature - **F(a) ➞ F(c)** and for orders we know that there can exist only one morphism with a given signature.
 So **F(g•f) = F(g)•F(f)**.